-Today, the Maryland Department of Transportation (MDOT) issued a Supplemental Draft Environmental Impact Statement for its plan to add private, toll lanes to I-495 and I-270.
+The Maryland Department of Transportation (MDOT) has issued a Supplemental Draft Environmental Impact Statement for its plan to add private, toll lanes to I-495 and I-270.
 A key table on page 3-9 of the SDEIS shows that the toll lanes would fail to ease congestion during evening rush hour.

 According to the table, there will be virtually no change in traffic speeds from the George Washington Memorial Parkway up I-495 and I-270 to the end of the toll lanes at I-370.
 Travel speed on the Beltway from the GW Memorial Parkway to the I-270 spur would be the same in the year 2045, whether the toll lanes were added or not.
 Traffic speed on I-270 North, from the spur to I-370 would be 29 miles per hour if no lanes were added and 28 miles per hour if the lanes were added.
 The bottom line: After

 putting up with five years of construction delays, drivers traveling north during evening rush hour would see no improvement in their commute home from work.